Join our fixed departure treks.

 Langtang Valley Trekking price (cost):

 Our package tour ensures reliability in terms of cost, itinerary, and overall experience.
-For Nepali citizens, the Langtang trek typically ranges from US$ 665to 875, and for foreigners, US$ 875 to 1085, variations depending on group size, service level, guide and porter services, transportation preferences, and accommodation category in Kathmandu.
+The Langtang trek typically costs between US$637 and US$765.
+The Price range depends on group size, service level, guide and porter services, transportation preferences, and accommodation category during the trek; however, the Langtang trek does not include any Luxury stays.
 This cost estimation is subject to the types of trekking gear and accommodation preferences.

 The Langtang Valley trek starts from the bustling city of Kathmandu at an altitude of 1337 meters.
-From there, you'll aescend to Kyanjin Ri (4773m / 15655 ft), above sea level.
-Along the way, you'll see many famous viewpoints of Kyanging-Re reaching an altitude of Kyanjin Ri (4773m / 15655 ft), and Tserko Ri 5033 m/16,500 ft a meters.
-Finally, the trek culminates at High of Kyanjin Re.
+From there, you'll ascend to Kyanjin Ri (4773m / 15655 ft), above sea level.
+Along the way, you'll see many famous viewpoints of Kyanging-Re reaching an altitude of Kyanjin Ri (4773m / 15655 ft), and Tserko Ri 5033 m/16,500 ft.
+Finally, the trek culminates at the High of Kyanjin Ri.

 Major villages of Langtang Valley Trekking:

-Kathmandu, Trishuli, Betrawati, - Syabrubesi-Bambu -Lamahotel - Ghora Tabela - Thangshep -Langtang- Mundu- Kyanjing Gompa ,and same way back to Kathmandu via syabru Besi. completing the trek reflecting on their memorable journey through the diverse landscapes and cultural richness of the Langtang region.
+Kathmandu, Trishuli, Betrawati, Syabrubesi, Bambu, Lamahotel, Ghora Tabela, Thangshep, Langtang, Mundu, Kyanjing Gompa, and the same way back to Kathmandu via Syabru Besi.
+Completing the trek, they reflect on their memorable journey through the diverse landscapes and cultural richness of the Langtang region.
 These villages are significant landmarks and offer scenic beauty and accommodation options along the Langtang Gosaikunda Pass Trekking route.

 Best Viewpoints Langtang Valley Trekking:

-The Langtang Helambu trekking route has several breathtaking viewpoints offering panoramic Himalayan landscape vistas.
+The Langtang Helambu trekking route offers several breathtaking viewpoints with panoramic Himalayan vistas.
 Here are the main views along the trek:

-This viewpoints along the Langtang Gosaikunda Pass trekking route offer trekkers memorable opportunities to witness the grandeur of the Himalayas, immerse themselves in the natural beauty of alpine lakes and appreciate the cultural richness of the region's diverse landscapes.
+These viewpoints along the Langtang trekking route offer trekkers memorable opportunities to witness the grandeur of the Himalayas, immerse themselves in the natural beauty of the Tibetan plateau and appreciate the cultural richness of the region's diverse landscapes.

 Flora and Fauna Of Langtang Valley Trekking:

 Langtang Helambu Trekking trail is a biodiversity hotspot, perfect for nature lovers.
 Lush forests in the lower regions house various bird species, including rhododendrons and bamboo.
 Alpine meadows greet you higher up with vibrant wildflowers.
-Look out for elusive wildlife like Himalayan Thars and snow leopards, and repanda while diverse birdlife, including the Himalayan Monal, adds to the experience.
-This trek offers a captivating glimpse into the Himalayan and hilly region ecosystems, promising an unforgettable journey through nature's diversity.
+Look out for elusive wildlife like Himalayan Thars and snow leopards, and repanda, while diverse birdlife, including the Himalayan Monal, adds to the experience.
+This trek offers a captivating glimpse into the ecosystems of the Himalayan and hilly regions, promising an unforgettable journey through nature's diversity.

 Festivals and cultures in Langtang Valley Trekking:

 You'll immerse yourself in vibrant festivals and cultural traditions along the Langtang Valley Trekking route.
-The region, predominantly inhabited by ethnic groups like the Tamang and helmo and Sherpa, celebrates various festivals.
+The region, predominantly inhabited by ethnic groups such as the Tamang, Helambu, and Sherpa, celebrates various festivals.

-specially they celebrates Buddhist festival However they celebrate Dashain, festival. typically in September or October, is a significant Hindu festival symbolizing the triumph of good over evil.
+Specifically, they celebrate the Buddhist festival.
+However, they celebrate Dashain, a festival.
+Typically, in September or October, it is a significant Hindu festival symbolising the triumph of good over evil.
 Villages burst with colourful decorations, music, and dances as families gather for blessings and feasts.

-Buddhist festivals offer a unique and lifetime experience, as well as Nepalese himalayan culture with the majestic beauty of the Himalayas.
+Buddhist festivals offer a unique and lifetime experience, as well as a glimpse into Nepalese Himalayan culture and the majestic beauty of the Himalayas.

 • Trip briefing on Facebook and online if you love to connect.